mcous/decoy/README.md

 ### Stubbing

-A stub is a an object used in a test that is pre-configured to act in a certain way if called according to a spec, defined by a rehearsal.
-A "rehearsal" is simply a call to the stub inside of a `decoy.when` wrapper.
+A stub is a an object used in a test that is pre-configured to return a result or raise an error if called according to a specification.
+In Decoy, you specify a stub's call expectations with a "rehearsal", which is simply a call to the stub inside of a `decoy.when` wrapper.

 By pre-configuring the stub with specific rehearsals, you get the following benefits: